Island Lake Wind River Range

-Unfortunately for me there was only a short time in mid-morning to create any decent images.
-Clouds were moving in and the rest of the day and the next morning was gray and overcast.
+Unfortunately for me, there was only a short time in mid-morning to create any decent images.
+Clouds were moving in and the rest of the day and the next morning were gray and overcast.
 So a decision was in order, stay an extra day at Island Lake, or move on to Titcomb Basin?
 Rolling the dice and staying an extra day would mean one less day available to photograph in Titcomb Basin and Indian Basin.
 Both of these areas offered lots of new photographic potential, and I was planning to spend as much time there as possible.

-Since I already had good photo success in the previous evening and morning, I decided to move on to Titcomb basin the next day.
+Since I already had good photo success the previous evening and morning, I decided to move on to Titcomb basin the next day.
 There was always the possibility of spending another night at Island Lake on the way out.
 But that story will have to wait for Titcomb Basin Island Lake Part 2.

 Peaks of Titcomb Basin and Island Lake #66379 Purchase